MetroGS: Efficient and Stable Reconstruction of Geometrically Accurate High-Fidelity Large-Scale Scenes: Introduction

 To overcome these challenges, we propose MetroGS, a novel Gaussian Splatting framework that focuses on achieving \textbf{M}ulti-view \textbf{E}fficient \textbf{T}uning for \textbf{R}obust \textbf{O}ptimization in complex urban environments.
 Specifically, we adopt 2DGS as the core representation for modeling 3D geometry and utilize a distributed training strategy~\cite{zhao2024scaling} to efficiently support large-scale scene reconstruction.
 Building upon this foundation, we introduce a structured dense enhancement scheme.
 During initialization, the training images are partitioned based on SfM-derived priors, and a pre-trained pointmap model~\cite{wang2025pi} is employed to perform dense enhancement on the initial point cloud.
 In the subsequent densification stage, an additional sparse-compensation mechanism is incorporated to recover the remaining incomplete regions, thereby improving the overall reconstruction completeness and quality.
 Furthermore, we propose a progressive hybrid geometric refinement strategy.
 During the early stage of training, we perform a lightweight monocular geometric optimization guided by priors from an off-the-shelf depth estimator~\cite{wang2025moge}.
-As training progresses, a multi-view refinement is introduced in which a carefully designed PatchMatch-based method refines the rendered depths, and the refined maps are further completed with monocular priors to obtain accurate and complete depth maps for subsequent fine-grained geometric optimization.
+As training progresses, a multi-view refinement is introduced.
+Inspired by \cite{bleyer2011patchmatch, xu2019multi}, we adopt a carefully designed PatchMatch-based method to refine the rendered depths, and further complete the refined depth maps with monocular priors to obtain accurate and complete depth estimates for subsequent fine-grained geometric optimization.
 This progressive design effectively balances geometric accuracy and computational efficiency.
 Finally, we address appearance inconsistencies by decoupling geometry and appearance.
 Specifically, we introduce a depth-guided appearance modeling module that adopts a Tri-Mip~\cite{hu2023tri} structure to store spatial features of the scene.
 By leveraging the high-quality optimized depth results, the module queries geometry-aligned 3D-consistent feature representations, thereby achieving efficient and stable appearance decoupling.
 Overall, these components form an efficient and consistent framework for large-scale scene reconstruction, and extensive experiments on multiple large-scale datasets validate its effectiveness.

 Our main contributions can be summarized as follows:

 \begin{itemize} \item We design a structured dense enhancement scheme that optimizes initialization and densification to compensate for geometric deficiencies in sparse regions. \item We propose a progressive hybrid geometric refinement integrating monocular and PatchMatch-based multi-view optimization for efficient and accurate reconstruction. \item We introduce a depth-guided appearance module that integrates geometry and appearance to mitigate inter-image variations and enhance reconstruction stability. \item Comprehensive experiments show that our method delivers superior reconstruction quality across diverse large-scale scenes. \end{itemize}